danfq/Vaultify/README.md

 | Import from File | ✅ | - |
 | Password Strength Checker | ✅ | - |
 | Password Generator | ✅ | - |

+#### Linux Notes

+For the Tray Icon to work, you need to install the `ayatana-appindicator3-0.1` or `appindicator3-0.1` package.

+## Privacy

+The App does not collect any Data.<br>
+However, you can read the complete Privacy Policy [here](https://github.com/danfq/Vaultify/blob/main/PRIVACY.md).

 ## License